Gross Distortion

 With its labeled and detented selector knobs, you can call up favorite settings onstage.
 But for me, Gross’s forte is as a studio tool.
 It’s great for “texturizing” guitar overdubs—just spin the dials till you find a tone that sits perfectly in the track.
 It’s especially useful for doubling.

 Just one disclaimer: Like some other ultra-minimal gain circuits (I’m lookin’ at you, Z. Vex Super Hard On and Lovepedal Church of Tone), Gross can emit some crackle when the gain knob is rotated.
 It’s perfectly silent once it’s set — but if you think you’re likely to make major gain adjustments mid-performance, this could be an issue.
+Gross runs on all standard 9-volt power supplies.

 Gross Distortion was created in San Francisco and is built in Michigan by skilled craftspeople earning a fair wage.
-Available now from Vintage King.

 TO USE: Set the desired gain and level.
 Grab the big knobs and start spinning.
 Toggle the +1 switch frequently for asymmetric distortion—the changes can be dramatic!
 When you hear a cool tone, refine it with the bass and treble knobs.
 (Note: the higher the gain setting, the more dramatic the diode-tone contrast.)